infinite-table/infinite-react/www/content/docs/learn/working-with-data/lazy-loading.page.md

 <Note>

 The <DataSourcePropLink name="lazyLoad">DataSource.lazyLoad</DataSourcePropLink> prop can be either a boolean or an object with a `batchSize: number` property.
 If `batchSize` is not specified, it will load all records from the current row group (makes sense for grouped and/or pivoted data).
-For ungrouped and unpivoted data, make sure you `batchSize` to a conveninent number.
+For ungrouped and unpivoted data, make sure you set `batchSize` to a conveninent number.

 Simply specifying `lazyLoad=true` makes more sense for grouped (or/and pivoted) data, where you want to load all records from the current level at once.
 If you want configure it this way, new data will only be requested when a group row is expanded.